May construction drop dents hopes of end to recession

 FUND HOPE

-The economy has been basically flat for two years and is not showing a great deal of signs of impending recovery, the Bank Governor Mervyn King said earlier this week.
+The economy has been basically flat for two years and is not showing a great deal of signs of impending recovery, the Bank's Governor Mervyn King said earlier this week.

 Economists in a Reuters poll see tepid growth ahead at best, with only a small bounce from London's hosting of the Olympic Games, leading to calls for the government and the Bank to act.